Planning Committee – 27 July 2016

 Following completion of measures identified in the approved remediation scheme a verification report must be prepared, which is subject to the approval in writing of the local planning authority in accordance with Part 3.

-To ensure that risks from land contamination to the future users of the land and neighboring land are minimised, together with those to controlled waters, property and ecological systems, and to ensure that the development can be carried out safely without unacceptable risks to workers, neighbors and other off-site receptors in accordance with policy DS7 of the North Lincolnshire Local Plan.
+To ensure that risks from land contamination to the future users of the land and neighbouring land are minimised, together with those to controlled waters, property and ecological systems, and to ensure that the development can be carried out safely without unacceptable risks to workers, neighbours and other off-site receptors in accordance with policy DS7 of the North Lincolnshire Local Plan.

 (ii) WA/2015/0019 by Acorn Recyclers for planning permission for change of use of vacant hangar to use for the recycling and processing of paper and plastics, open storage, and storage of agricultural equipment and produce at RAF Kirton in Lindsey, B1400 from B1398 to B1205, Kirton in Lindsey, DN21 4HZ.